99designs/gqlgen/docs/content/getting-started.md

 We just need to implement these two methods to get our server working:

-First we need somewhere to track our state, lets put it in `graph/resolver.go`. `graph/resolver.go` is where we declare any dependencies for our app, like our database.
+First we need somewhere to track our state, lets put it in `graph/resolver.go`.
+The `graph/resolver.go` file is where we declare our app's dependencies, like our database.
 It gets initialized once in `server.go` when we create the graph.

 ```go
 type Resolver struct{